 The Petmate Compass Plastic Kennel is a very popular airline crate with a capacity of dogs weighing up to 20 lbs and about 11″ and 19″ inches in height and length respectively.
-Easy to assemble without any tools, this crate comes with 360 degree ventilation on both top and bottom, therefore, ensuring maximum comfort for your furry family member.
+Easy to assemble without any tools, this crate comes with 360-degree ventilation on both top and bottom, therefore, ensuring maximum comfort for your furry family member.
 It also comes with an oversized doorway to promise easy entry in and out of the kennel.

 The Petmate Compass Kennel is spacious enough to offer airy home containment for your pet.
-With 360-degree ventilation, there is remarkable outdoor view too.
+With 360-degree ventilation, there is a remarkable outdoor view too.
 The crate is made of extremely durable polypropylene and has features conceived to guarantee enough security for your pooch on all types of flights.
 Further, there are two pet-proof rotary door locks and door safeguard bars to maximize your dog’s safety quotient.
 In any emergency situation or location, the chrome door automatically opens to either side as rarely done in most products.

 However, the crate might seem to be a little difficult to assemble.
 Also, it is not too preferred for bigger, more restless dogs.
-In fact, a 58 pound dog might seem too heavy for this as the locks appear comparatively weaker and show signs of coming off rather easily.
+In fact, a 58-pound dog might seem too heavy for this as the locks appear comparatively weaker and show signs of coming off rather easily.
 Overall, this IATA compliant dog travel crate is loved by most dogs, thanks to its space and openness.
-It is one of the best products that offer a good value for money too.
+It is one of the best products that offer good value for money too.
 Go for this one if you have a small or medium dog and prefer the Petmate Sky Kennel if you have a larger or more restless dog.

 3. IRIS Deluxe Pet Travel Carrier